kazeera/Hourglass-interface/README.md

 This application serves as a graphical user interface to the R package, Hourglass, found [here](https://github.com/kazeera/Hourglass/).
 It is a standalone desktop application supported by python and Kivy design language.

 ### Installation and Usage

 1. Download installer file (see table below).
-2. Run installer on computer.
+2. Locate downloaded installer file on your computer.
+3. Double click file called Hourglass setup.exe to run installer (Windows).
+When you open this file Windows will run a setup wizard to install Hourglass.
-3. Open application and follow tabs on top (left to right) to go through workflow.
+4. Open application and follow tabs on top (left to right) to go through workflow.

   | Operating System | Download Link |
   |:-|:-|